ycm-core/YouCompleteMe/README.md

 Install YouCompleteMe with [Vundle][] or any other Vim plugin manager of your choice.

-Inside the `YouCompleteMe` directory, there is a python script called `install.py`, it will be found on the following locations for the following
-OSs:

-- macOS / Linux: `~/.vim/bundle/YouCompleteMe`
-- Windows: `%USERPROFILE%/vimfiles/bundle/YouCompleteMe`
+Navigate to the YouCompleteMe directory:

+- on UNIX platforms, `cd ~/.vim/bundle/YouCompleteMe`
+- on Windows, `cd %USERPROFILE%/vimfiles/bundle/YouCompleteMe`

-Compiling YCM **with** semantic support for C-family languages:
+Compile YCM **with** semantic support for C-family languages:

     python install.py --clang-completer

-Compiling YCM **without** semantic support for C-family languages:
+Compile YCM **without** semantic support for C-family languages:

     python install.py